darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 # Conclusion

 I hope that this tutorial has been helpful and informative.
-Try creating and customizing these plots for yourself, and send me an email with any questions or additional insights you have!
+Try creating and customizing these plots for yourself, or better yet, explore how to create plots and customizations of your own!